pihome-shc/PiHomeHVAC/README.md

 Version 1.5 Introduced the use of Pump Relays to control the useage of external pumps.

 Version 1.6 Introduces Email Notifications for Sensors when they return values either above of below pre-set limits.

+Version 1.61 Introduces Away Scheduling, where a single overriding schedule can be activated by the Away Option.

 ## Setup: